MetaBarj0/carrier/docker/share/bootstrap/README.md

 * metabarj0/make: the make project
 * metabarj0/docker-cli: a minimalistic images intended to run container capable of interacting with your docker host socket
+* alpine/wget: The bootstrap fetcher image.
+This is the fallback fetcher image to use while the metabarj0/wget image is not built.

 HOW TO BUILD?
 =============

 Building the bootstrap is quite simple and must be done by hand.
 First, you need to construct the image using the provided Dockerfile:

 `docker build --squash -t my_fancy_bootstrap .`